 Expert Bio

 David M. Hart is a senior fellow for climate and energy at the Council on Foreign Relations (CFR).
-He is also professor of public policy at George Mason University’s Schar School of Policy and Government.
+He is also a professor emeritus of public policy at George Mason University’s Schar School of Policy and Government.

 Hart’s research focuses on policies that will accelerate clean energy and climate-tech innovation and diffusion worldwide.
 He co-authored Energizing America (Columbia University Center for Global Energy Policy, 2020) and Unlocking Energy Innovation (MIT Press, 2012).
 He has written articles and reports on a broad array of topics, including management of large-scale demonstration projects, industrial decarbonization, electric vehicles, solar photovoltaics, carbon border adjustments, and international R&D cooperation.
 Hart’s work contributed to the expansion of the federal energy R&D budget, the establishment of the U.S. Department of Energy’s Office of Clean Energy Demonstrations and the creation of the Foundation for Energy Security and Innovation.